Options for Having Children

 Support for Building Your Family

 A number of companies have begun offering family building benefits to LGBTQ employees, from coverage of IVF and surrogacy to help with adoption fees and parental leave.
 Offering inclusive family-building benefits with adoption & surrogacy can show your company’s support for all employees.
-A managed benefit such as WINFertility helps support your employees with education and guidance in their family-building journey, and in term can be a powerful tool in attracting and retaining top talent for your company.
+A managed benefit such as WINFertility helps support your employees with education and guidance in their family-building journey, and in turn can be a powerful tool in attracting and retaining top talent for your company.